arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 }
 ```

 you will have no chance to write the assertion.
-No chances that the expected value too is randomly generated.
+No chances that the expected value is also randomly generated.<br/>
 Neither is using `a + b` in the assertion a good choice:

 ```csharp